Updated January 2019

-I was recently surprised and delighted when Hilary Angel at the Palm Springs CVB sent me a list of family friendly things to do…and I actually wanted to do all of them.
+Like many people I never really thought of Palm Springs a family destination.
+Too glamorous, too full of spas, golf courses and art galleries.
+So I was surprised and delighted when the Palm Springs CVB sent me a list of things to do with kid and I actually wanted to do all of them.

 This is a great list with something for everyone from toddlers to teens.
 And most of it will appeal to parents as well (we love that).
 The only question is, where to begin?